 HD is one of the most significant developments in TV in recent years but remember, in order to watch it, you'll need an HD-ready TV.

 See how the latest HD-ready models rated in our lab tests in the Which?
 LCD and plasma TV reviews.

-The recently introduced BBC One HD channel shows high-definition versions of BBC One shows, whilst BBC HD currently shows nine hours of HD programmes daily between 4pm and 1am, including popular shows such as Doctor Who and Strictly Come Dancing.
+The BBC One HD channel shows high-definition versions of BBC One shows, whilst BBC HD currently shows nine hours of HD programmes daily between 4pm and 1am, including popular shows such as Doctor Who and Strictly Come Dancing.
 ITV1 HD shows some programmes in Full HD, while others are remastered to give you sharper, clearer pictures.
 4HD includes films and a mix of UK and US shows.

 Freeview HD coverage

 Freeview HD transmissions began in December 2009 in London and were rolled out to Birmingham, Glasgow, Leeds, Bradford and Newcastle in 2010.